 Dr. Rusticus has published in a variety of areas, including test development and validation, equivalence testing, learning environment, and body image.
 Her list of publications includes (*student co-authors)

-Rusticus, S. A., & Albon, S. (in press).
+Rusticus, S. A., & Albon, S. (2021).
 The Health Education Learning Environment Survey: Factor structure analysis with pharmacy students.
 American Journal of Pharmaceutical Education.
+Advance online publication.

 Rusticus, S. A., Wilson, D., Jarus, T., O’Flynn-Magee, K., & Albon, S. (2021).
 Exploring student perceptions of the learning environment in four health professions education programs.
 Learning Environments Research.
 Advance online publication. https://doi.org/10.1007/s10984-021-09349-y